Everything You Need To Know About Types of Exfoliants

 Can you combine AHA and BHA Exfoliants?

-Here’s an example of a combo- The Ordinary AHA 30% BHA 2%- it’s one of the most deeply exfoliating products on the market.
-It’s definitely not for beginners, so start with a more mild exfoliant and move upwards—what’s mild to me, might be too intense for you.
+An example of a combo that I wouldn’t recommend for those with sensitive skin- The Ordinary AHA 30% BHA 2%- it’s one of the most deeply exfoliating products on the market.
+It’s definitely not for beginners, so start with a more mild exfoliant and move upwards—keep in mind that what’s mild to me, might be too intense for you.
+An easy way to tell if a product will be intense is to look at the percentage of ingredients.
+The 30% AHA in this is very high!

 How do I include exfoliation into my skincare routine?

 Don’t be scared to incorporate it into your routine!
 Your dead cells re-accumulate every day, so regular exfoliation is a must.
-I suggest using exfoliants at night.
 If you’re using a scrub, wash your face with your normal cleanser first, then cleanse again with your scrub.
-If you have a mask, apply it after you cleansed your skin.
+If you have a mask, apply it to clean skin.
 Serum- Apply after you cleanse and tone.
+You can use physical and chemical exfoliants AM or PM- wherever they fit into your routine.

 No matter what, you must always moisturize after you exfoliate and wear SPF during the day.
 Exfoliants increase your skin’s sensitivity to the sun.
 But since you’re already diligent about wearing sunscreen and reapplying throughout the day, you’re good!